-Measuring the distance of the fob to the vehicle is not a problem.
-DecaWave's technology allows distance to be measured to an accuracy of +/-10cm (+/-4")

-A single transceiver in the vehicle can conduct a 2-way ranging exchange with the key fob, when the appropriate key fob button is pressed and calculate the distance from the fob to the vehicle to an accuracy of +/- 10cm.
-See Figure 1
+DecaWave Solution: Measuring the distance of the fob to the vehicle is not a problem.
+DecaWave's technology allows distance to be measured to an accuracy of +/- 10cm (+/- 4in).
+A single transceiver in the vehicle can conduct a 2-way ranging exchange with the key fob when the appropriate key fob button is pressed and calculate the distance from the fob to the vehicle to an accuracy of +/- 10cm, as illustrated below.